iSEE/iSEEindex/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to load the package once it is installed:

 ``` r
 library("iSEEindex")